karlsonmodding/KarlsonRPC/README.md

 ## Installation

 1. Download the zip file from [releases](https://github.com/karlsonmodding/KarlsonRPC/releases) (Make sure to get the `.nomod` version!).
 This file contains KarlsonRPC, and a vanilla copy of Karlson.
-Make sure to leave everything in the same place if you move anything around!
+Make sure to leave everything in the same in the directory tree.
 2. Unzip
 3. Run KarlsonRPC.exe (This will automatically start Karlson)